-The Moxon vise is also available as hardware only (everything you need to build the full vise except wood including the suede) if you wish to make your own wood components or different vise configurations.
+The Moxon vise is available as hardware only (everything you need to build the full vise except wood, including the suede).
 You can build a complete Moxon vise in an afternoon.
 Complete measured drawings and instructions are available on our downloads page.

 the Moxon Vise